Dollar Tree, Dillard's agree to boost oversight at supplier factories

 As of April 22, the Common Retirement Fund owned $30.7 million of Dollar Tree shares and $5.6 million of Dillard's shares.

-Dollar Tree is based in Chesapeake, Virginia, and operates about 4,990 stores in 48 U.S. states and Canada.
-A spokesman called its actions "consistent with our goal to establish a higher level of accountability, conformity and compliance" with its policies toward workplace safety and worker rights.

-Dillard's is based in Little Rock, Arkansas, and has about 296 stores in 29 states.
-A spokeswoman did not immediately respond to a request for comment.
+Dollar Tree operates about 4,990 stores in 48 U.S. states and Canada, while Dillard's has about 296 stores in 29 states.

-(Reporting by Jonathan Stempel in New York; Editing by Leslie Adler and Dan Grebler)
+The companies did not immediately respond to requests for comment.
+(Reporting by Jonathan Stempel in New York; Editing by Leslie Adler)

+* Fuelcell Energy and Korean-based Posco Energy announce strategic agreement to globalize the stationary fuel cell market

+* Thermo Fisher Scientific Inc - co and Cell And Gene Therapy Catapult collaborate to optimise advanced therapy supply chain Source text for Eikon: Further company coverage: